mahfuzur-mafu/mahfuzur-mafu/README.md

 I’m originally from Bangladesh 🇧🇩 and currently pursuing my Master’s in Data Science at the University of Helsinki 🇫🇮.
 🔍 I am passionate about leveraging data to drive actionable insights and solve complex problems.
 With a strong academic foundation and hands-on project experience, I’m dedicated to exploring innovative solutions in data analysis, machine learning, and interactive visualization.
+If you're willing to believe in potential, I’m ready to give it everything I’ve got.

   💼 I’m actively seeking a data science or machine learning internship for 2025 to kick-start my career in building interpretable, real-world AI solutions that drive impact in energy, sustainability, and smart systems!</h3>